VRCWizard/TTS-Voice-Wizard-Docs/docs/HeartRate/HRToVRChat.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Heartrate With HRToVRChat
+# Heart Rate With HRToVRChat

 :::tip
 For receiving heartrate data the [Pulsoid Integration](/docs/HeartRate/HeartrateWithPulsoid) is a much better and easy to setup option than the OSC Listener route.